Film

 16:28 Ramsingh Charlie

 “I don’t call any of my roles a supporting role.
 I think they hold their own.”
 Twenty-seven years after her film debut in Ishq Mein Jeena Ishq Mein Marna (1994), Divya Dutta knows where she stands.
-The 44-year-old actor from Ludhiana, whose multi-language repertoire extends from romantic blockbusters to thriller web series, is not weighed down by definitions of stardom and success – or womanhood for that matter – and enjoys playing with audience expectations while pushing the limits of her craft and artistic expression.
+The 44-year-old actor from Ludhiana, whose multi-language repertoire extends from romantic blockbusters to thriller web series, is not weighed down by definitions of stardom and success – or womanhood, for that matter – and enjoys playing with audience expectations while pushing the limits of her craft and artistic expression.

 Often fuelled by nervous excitement on set, Dutta believes she is a more spontaneous, rather than method, actor.
 Her collaboration with directors like Rakeysh Omprakash Mehra, Neeraj Pandey, Aparnaa Singh and the late Yash Chopra have inspired her to layer roles with unexpected dimensions, which often emerge unrehearsed during a take.
 “For an actor, it is a high that you are being observed so closely.
 That makes you so alert, brings you on your toes,” she explains.